awslabs/graphstorm/docs/source/tutorials/own-data.rst

 In general, the graph construction tool need three set of files.

 * A configuration JSON file, which describes the graph structure, i.e. nodes and edges, the tasks to perform, the node features, and data file paths.
-* A set of node files.
+* A set of raw node data files.
 Each type of nodes must have one file associated.
 If the file is too big, users can split this one file into multiple files that have the same columns and different rows.
-* A set of edge files.
+* A set of raw edge data files.
 Each type of edges must have one file associated.
 If the file is too big, users can split this one file into multiple files that have the same columns and different rows.

 This tutorial use the `ACM publication graph <https://data.dgl.ai/dataset/ACM.mat>`_ as a demonstration to show how to prepare your own graph data, and what these files and their contents are like.